LiveNathan/blog/_posts/2025-01-15-what-would-ted-do-outside-in-tdd-nextjs.md

 ---

-### Phase 2: File Upload UI (E2E Layer)
+### Phase 2: File Upload UI (IO-Based Layer)

 **Goal:** User can select a CSV file and see it in the UI.

 **What Ted Would Do:**
-Continue at E2E layer testing the UI interaction.
+Continue at IO-Based layer testing the UI interaction.
 In Java/Spring with Thymeleaf, he'd use MockMvc to check model attributes.
-In React/Next.js, we test the rendered DOM.
+In React/Next.js, we test the rendered DOM with Playwright.

 **Test:**